-Student Performance Standards in Florida are defined as the K-12 Academic Standards for the State of Florida. inclusive of the Next Generation Sunshine State Standards, and establish This represents the core content of the curricula to be taught and specifyies the core content knowledge and skills that K-12 public school students are expected to acquire to be college and career ready.
-The standards are rigorous and reflect the knowledge and skills students need for success in college and careers.
-The standards and benchmarks describe what students should know and be able to do at grade level progression for kindergarten to grade 8 and in grade bands for grade levels clusters 9-12.
+Student Performance Standards in Florida are defined as the K-12 Academic Standards for the State of Florida.
+This represents the core content of the curricula to be taught and specifies the core content knowledge and skills that K-12 public school students are expected to acquire to be college and career ready.
+The standards and benchmarks describe what students should know and be able to do at grade level progression for kindergarten to grade 8 and in grade bands for grade clusters 9-12.